-Use 20% of your income to put towards your savings.
+Save 20% of your income.
 So, if you make €2500 a month after tax, this would mean you can put aside €500 a month.
 In just a year, you’ll have paid off €6000 worth of debt.

 3. Create a designated savings account

 To save money fast, you need to separate the money you spend on your daily needs from the money you intend to save.
 This means setting up a designated savings account.

 By doing so, you minimize the risk of you dipping into your savings funds to cover daily expenses.
 Instead, it encourages you to stick within your day-to-day budget while keeping your savings safe from temptation!

 If you have a fixed monthly income, consider automating your savings contributions each month.
 This means setting up an automated transfer from your daily spending account to your savings account each month.
 By automating your savings, you further reduce your chance of using these funds to cover your daily expenses.